puzpuzpuz/cls-rtracer/README.md

 Complete samples for Express, Fastify and Koa are available in `/samples/` directory.

-## Middleware/plugin configuration
+## Configuration

-These are the available config options for the middleware functions.
+These are the available config options for the middleware/plugin functions.
 All config entries are optional.

 ```javascript
 {